Ecology and the West Workshop for Elementary Teachers

-Join us for a free K-12 Teacher Professional Development opportunity at the National Cowboy & Western Heritage Museum in collaboration with the College of Education and Professional Studies, University of Central Oklahoma.
+Join us for a free professional development opportunity for elementary (grades K-5) teachers at the National Cowboy & Western Heritage Museum in collaboration with the College of Education and Professional Studies, University of Central Oklahoma.

-- Investigate museum collections and exhibits relating to early Oklahoma history
+- Investigate Museum collections and exhibits relating to art, history, and Plains Indian culture

-- Reimbursement for on paid substitute while attending the workshop
+- Reimbursement for one paid substitute while attending the workshop

 - Up to $150 bus transportation subsidy paid to your district for a student field trip

-- 20 % teacher discount on educational materials purchased during the workshop
+- 20% teacher discount on one item purchased during the workshop at The Museum Store